Radiant Cut Diamonds In-Depth Buying Guide

 Excellent: FL-WS2

-How to Read a Radiant Cut Grading Report
+Radiant Cut Grading Reports

 In addition to the renowned 4Cs, buyers should be familiar with the subsequent key facets of a radiant cut diamond grading report or certificate, as illuminated in the image below.